foh-agency/rsc-wp-theme-foh-boilerplate/README.md

 Clone or download this repository into your WordPress site's `themes` dir.

+In `webpack.common.js`, update the name of the local site dir (find "foh-starter-theme-test" and replace with the name of the local dir that contains `wp-config.php`, used during development).

 ### Naming conventions

 Decide on a namespace for your project.
 E.g. If your project is called Megatherium, your namespace might be `mega` (this is also called your theme slug) .